Fastest MicroSD Card Speed Tests

 • Memory cards are complicated electronic products.
 A small percentage of electronic products end up being faulty from the manufacturing process.
 So it’s good practice to test your card before using it in a mission-critical application.
 Better yet, have a spare (or spares) on hand as a backup.
 It’s a cheaper option than losing out on a shoot.

 • Memory cards are not designed for long-term archival storage of photos and videos.
-It’s good practice to download the data as soon as practical and get it backed up securely.
+It’s good practice to download the data as soon as possible and get it backed up securely.

 • It’s always best practice to format memory cards in the camera you’re going to use them in, but if that’s not possible or not what you want to do, you can also format cards using a computer.
 But there are some things to know when formatting microSD cards to minimize the risks of your camera having problems with them.
 So I’ve put together guides on how to format microSD cards on Mac and how to use the free SD Card Formatter app for Windows or Mac.